Johnatanrincon05/Laravel_Shop/README.md

-# Shop with placetopay redirect webcheckout!
+# Shop with Placetopay WebCheckout.

-This is a store to pay with WebCheckout!
+This is a store to pay with placetopay redirect WebCheckout!

 # Steps to follow for the installation and use of the solution